openstack/openstack-manuals/doc/arch-design-draft/source/arch-guide-draft-mitaka/operator-requirements-upgrades.rst

-the recommended order of operations to upgrade an individual OpenStack environment is (see the `Upgrades chapter <http://docs.openstack.org/openstack-ops/content/ops_upgrades-general-steps.html>`_ of the Operations Guide for details):
+the recommended order of operations to upgrade an individual OpenStack environment is (see the `Upgrades chapter <http://docs.openstack.org/openstack-ops/content/ops_upgrades-general-steps.html>`_ of the OpenStack Operations Guide for details):

 #.
 Upgrade the OpenStack Identity service (keystone).